The Giving Program

 Tax credits cost you nothing and you get to choose where your Arizona tax money is used.
-You donate money to the school and subtract it from the overall total you owe the state.
-It's like paying the school a portion of your taxes instead of sending to the state.
+You can donate money to the school and subtract it from the overall total you owe the state of Arizona.
+It’s like paying the school a portion of your taxes instead of sending to the state.

 Per A.R.S.
-43-1089 an individual can receive up to $200 in a tax credit by donating to an eligible school activity and a married couples filing jointly can receive up to $400 in a tax credit by donating to an eligible school activity.
+43-1089 an individual can give up to $200 and receive a tax credit by donating to an eligible school activity, and married couples filing jointly can give up to $400 and receive a tax credit by donating to an eligible school activity.

 As always consult your tax adviser to see how tax credits may benefit you.

 Public Schools: $400 limit on a tax credit

 Make checks out to:

 Tri-City College Prep